cmsc240-f23/cmsc240-f23.github.io/syllabus.md

 ### Programming Expectations

 The course will be **programming-intensive**.
 You will be submitting one lab assignment, on average, per week, and a programming project will be assigned mid-semester.
-You should also be completing your in-class module exercies.
+You should also be completing your in-class module exercises.

 You are expected to submit well-written code: